Kentucky overcomes 4 turnovers, beats Central Michigan 35-20

-For a while the upset-minded Chippewas seemed poised to make the Wildcats their third Power Five victim in as many seasons by scoring all their points off takeaways and building a 17-7, second quarter lead.
+For a while the upset-minded Chippewas seemed poised to make the Wildcats their third Power Five victim in as many seasons by building a 17-7, second-quarter lead and scoring all their points off two interceptions and two fumbles.
 Kentucky rallied with two TDs over the final four minutes of the half, including Hoak’s 24-yard scoring pass to David Bouvier for a 21-20 edge with 14 seconds remaining.

-Kentucky shut out CMU from there, limiting the Chippewas to 97 second-half yards while outgaining them 427-255 overall to improve to 7-0 in the series.
+Kentucky shut out CMU from there, limiting the Mid-American Conference team to 97 second-half yards while outgaining them 427-255 overall to improve to 7-0 in the series.

-Rose rushed for TDs of 55 and 4 yards on the way to 125 yards on 20 carries and his first career 100-yard game.
-Snell had TD runs of 52 and 11 yards to finish 104 yards rushing on eight attempts.
-Hoak completed 4 of 9 passes for 50 yards while temporarily relieving injured starter Terry Wilson (11 of 18 passing for 78 yards, two interceptions).
+“Really proud of the defensive effort,” Kentucky coach Mark Stoops said.
+“To overcome an 0-4 turnover margin and win says a lot about our football team and how good of a team we have to come back and win by 15.”

+The Wildcats’ offense in particular used strength in numbers to overcome those self-inflicted setbacks.

 THE TAKEAWAY

+“I think we came out good,” CMU defensive back Xavier Crawford said.
+“In the second half, we just didn’t finish.
+They did what they did better than we did what we do.”

+Sophomore Tony Poljan completed 17 of 27 passes for 137 yards and Kumehnnu Gwilly rushed for a 4-yard TD.

-Kentucky: The Wildcats’ flat offensive start resulted in costly first-half turnovers that almost handed another Power Five upset to Central Michigan.
+Kentucky: The Wildcats’ shaky offensive start almost handed another Power Five upset to Central Michigan.
 Wilson was hurt while throwing his second interception, and his brief absence opened the door for Hoak to lead the go-ahead TD drive.
-Wilson returned to lead another TD drive that extended the lead, but Hoak’s pinch-hit effort illustrated why the QB competition was so close.
+The junior college transfer (11 of 18 passing for 78 yards, two interceptions, one fumble) returned to lead another TD drive that extended the lead in his first FBS start, but Hoak’s pinch-hit effort illustrated why the QB competition was so close.

 UP NEXT